dilyn-corner/core-nas/immich/README.md

 ## Usage

-The web UI will be available at the default Immich address <http://localhost:3000>.
+The web UI will be available at the default Immich address <http://localhost:3001>.

+Currently, the UI is broken! :D You can get there and "create an account", but if you attempt to login nothing will load.
+This is being investigated, kind of.